-Winter is a particularly powerful time to enroll at Open Sky.
-Living amidst the winter elements provides students with unique opportunities to increase competence and resilience.
-When students complete a winter stay at Open Sky, they leave with a tremendous sense of pride, empowerment, and confidence – attributes which will serve them well as they navigate life’s future challenges.
+Winter is a particularly powerful time to enroll in wilderness therapy.
+Living amidst the winter elements provides students with unique opportunities to increase competence and resiliency.
+When students complete a winter stay at Open Sky, they leave with a tremendous sense of pride, empowerment, and confidence – attributes that will serve them well as they navigate life’s future challenges.

-At Open Sky, ensuring the safety of our students is our highest priority.
-We are committed to maintaining the highest standards of safety in all aspects of our operations.
-During the winter, Open Sky implements specific practices and protocols that encompass all aspects of programming, including course area management, guide training, staffing, student education, gear, nutrition, activities and program accreditation.
+At Open Sky, we are committed to maintaining the highest risk management standards in all aspects of our operations.
+During the winter, Open Sky implements specific winter wilderness risk management practices and protocols that encompass all aspects of programming, including course area management, guide training, staffing, student education, gear, nutrition, activities and program accreditation.

 Course Area Management

-Open Sky instructors are highly qualified and experienced outdoor professionals committed to student safety.
+Open Sky instructors are highly qualified and experienced outdoor professionals committed to students’ physical and emotional well-being.
 All instructors are certified Wilderness First Responders (WFR), the nationally recognized standard in wilderness medicine education.
 (A WFR is trained to provide extended emergency medical care in a wilderness setting.
 A typical WFR certification requires 72-80 hours of classroom and practice training, along with successful completion of both a written and practical exam.)

 Open Sky is the only wilderness program with an around-the-clock field manager and field medic who live in base camp 24 hours per day, seven days per week.
-Open Sky employs two full-time field medics, each of whom is a certified Wilderness EMT.
+Open Sky employs two full-time field medics, with minimum credentials of either Wilderness-EMT or RN.
 That way, there is always one medic living in base camp and embedded in the field to oversee the safety and well-being of each student.
-The field medic is available to respond rapidly in the event of any illness or emergent need.
+The field medic is available to respond rapidly in the event of illness or an emergent need.
 No other wilderness program provides this level of around-the-clock medical support.

 Upon enrollment, each student is provided with the Open Sky Student Pathway, an educational guidebook specifically designed to educate students on self-care in the wilderness.
-A primary goal of the Student Pathway is to empower students with the information they need to live safely in the wilderness environment.
-Students must first master physical safety and self-care (hydration, temperature management, and wilderness skills) before progressing to the therapeutic curriculum.
+A primary goal of the Student Pathway is to empower students with the information they need to thrive in the wilderness environment.
+Students engage practices to support their physical safety and self-care (hydration, temperature management, and wilderness skills) as a part of progressing through the therapeutic curriculum of the Pathway.

-Open Sky modifies diets in winter to include calorie-dense foods such as extra protein, butter, peanut butter, and nuts to ensure sufficient calories are consumed to offset additional energy demands of winter temperatures.
-We also provide hot beverages and carefully monitor water intake to ensure appropriate hydration at all times.
+Open Sky modifies diets in winter to include calorie-dense foods such as extra protein, butter, peanut butter, and nuts so that sufficient calories are consumed to offset additional energy demands of winter temperatures.
+We also provide hot beverages and carefully monitor water intake and hydration.

 Open Sky was the first wilderness therapy program to receive the Outdoor Behavioral Healthcare (OBH) accreditation, developed and conducted by the Association of Experiential Education (AEE) and the OBH Council.
 This voluntary accreditation, granted by an independent, third-party group of professionals, ensures that we not only meet the minimum state regulations but also meet or exceed the industry’s standards of preferred practices.
-OBH accreditation required achieving an independent, comprehensive accreditation standard including five protocols addressing winter safety and risk management.
-Open Sky’s OBH accreditation was renewed in Fall 2017, signifying our unending commitment to quality, safety, and risk-management best practices.
+OBH accreditation required achieving an independent, comprehensive accreditation standard including five protocols addressing winter wilderness safety and risk management.
+Open Sky’s OBH accreditation was renewed in Fall 2017, signifying our unending commitment to best practices in quality, safety, and risk management.